 - Crapsack World: The territories directly under the rule of The Other Light, which are shown to resemble North Korea due to TOL's need to put all their resources into military stockpiling.
 Literally everything in this world is edible, yet TOL peasants still end up being emaciated due to drug abuse and lack of sleep.

 - Crapsaccharine World: The world of the Millennium in general.
 On one hand, there is no disease, almost no accidental death, and no danger except for that which The Other Light and The Omega bring into play.
 On the other, it's terminally boring, and exists under an undefeatable dictatorship.
 The sky is perpetually blue, so say goodbye to starry nights.
 Most everyone has to wear sunglasses during the day due to the Sun and Moon's extra power output.
-With very few exception, everybody is an obligate vegetarian.
-Every mountain and most interesting geographical features on Earth have been flattened by Jesus at the beginning of the story.
-In the last part of the Millennium, faithful believers with a Natural bodies are trapped in extremely aged bodies but are unable to die.
+With very few exceptions, everybody is an obligate vegetarian.
+Every mountain and most interesting geographical features on Earth has been flattened by Jesus at the beginning of the story.
+In the last part of the Millennium, faithful believers with Natural bodies are trapped in extremely aged bodies but are unable to die.
 Finally, The Empire formed by the various territorial governments loyal to Greater Jerusalem is literally run by Omniscient Morality License.

 - Curb-Stomp Battle: Almost any time The Other Light engage the Omega's forces; explained by an obvious technology gap and by the fact that The Other Light's military doctrine is intentionally deficient.
 The Final Battle, in which Jesus annihilates most of the forces of both The Other Light and the Omega in a single blow, also qualifies.